Best AR in Warzone [Season 5]: a guide to Assault Rifles in Call Of Duty: Warzone

 The FAL used to be that gun that everybody liked the sound of but hated actually using in Warzone.
 But then it got an outrageous damage buff in Season 4, and catapulted to the top of the Warzone meta – there to stay until it is inevitably nerfed at some point.

-The FAL is simply astonishing, as long as you can tolerate using a semi-automatic Assault Rifle.
-Accurate, diabolically powerful from close range to long range, and easily outshining every other semi-auto gun in the game.
-There really is little downside to this incredible rifle.
+The FAL is simply astonishing, as long as you can tolerate (and preferably master) using a semi-automatic Assault Rifle.
+Accurate, diabolically powerful at any range, and easily outshining every other semi-automatic weapon in the game.
+There really is little downside to this incredible rifle, and the 11 August patch nerfing its close-range damage has done little to surb this gun’s dominance over Warzone.
 The only reason I place the Grau higher than the FAL in this list is because I personally prefer my Assault Rifle to be fully automatic.

 Oden